FREQUENTLY ASKED QUESTIONS

 Does it cost anything to be involved in a trial?

-No, it does not cost participants any monetary value to be involved in a Veracity study.
-However, participants must consider costs associated with travelling to appointments at the clinic and personal time commitment.
+No, it does not cost participants to be involved in a Veracity study.
+However, your first visit where our doctors assess whether you are eligible for a specific trial will incur a fee at our regular practice rates, which will vary but can be anywhere up to $250.
+Also, participants must consider costs associated with travelling to appointments at the clinic and personal time commitment.

 Are there risks associated with being involved in a trial?